 - Used CSS method: File – The file method is better if you care about the user experience.

 - Stylesheet behavior: Remove – Removing is the ideal option.
 But sometimes, it can break your website.
-So, ensure the website runs fine in the front end after finalizing the settings.
+So, ensure the website runs fine on the front end after finalizing the settings.

 Here are the preloading settings I use and recommend: